CAAPIM/apim-charts/charts/gateway/README.md

     - name: https
       internal: 8443
       external: 8443
-      #nodePort: 8443
+      #nodePort: 30443
       protocol: TCP
 ```
 ### Gateway Management Service
 The Gateway Management Service is primarily used to expose Gateway Ports that you wish to use for Internal Management Access for tools like Policy Manager.
 This Service requires the [PM Tagger](#pm-tagger) to function correctly.
+Like the main service, the Management Service can be set to type NodePort and the nodePort value uncommented to provide direct external access to the service.

 ```
 management: